The Adventure of Charles Augustus Milverton: Plot

 The woman is actually one of Milverton's former victims, whose broken-hearted husband died when she wouldn't pay Milverton and he revealed her secret.
 Now she avenges her husband by shooting Milverton to death, then stamps on his face.

 Watson instinctively begins to rush out and stop the shooting, but Holmes restrains him.
 Holmes understands, and Watson instantly realises, "that it was no affair of ours; that justice had overtaken a villain..."
 The woman runs away, and Milverton's household is roused by the shots.
 During his final confrontation, Milverton's entire cache of blackmail papers had been in a safe with its door slightly ajar.
 Holmes now feeds this mass of compromising material into Milverton's burning fireplace, despite the risk of being discovered and caught.

 Then Holmes and Watson escape through the garden and over the wall.
 Watson has to kick himself free from a pursuer who has grabbed his leg.

 The next morning, Inspector Lestrade calls at Baker Street to ask for Holmes' help in investigating Milverton's murder, which he ascribes to the two burglars seen escaping over the garden wall.
 He has a description of one of them: "a middle-aged, strongly built man-square jaw, thick neck, moustache..."
 Holmes calls the description vague, and even jokes that it could describe Watson, which amuses Lestrade.
 But Holmes refuses Lestrade's request, stating that he sympathizes with the criminals rather than the victim.

 Later, Holmes recognises the face of the woman who killed Milverton.
 He shows Watson her photograph displayed in a shop-window among those of other celebrities.
 Watson recognises the name of her famous husband, but Holmes signals silence with a finger to his lips.
-Watson assures his readers that the killer in question is beyond the reach of the law [i.e deceased] and that certain details have been disguised to hurt no one.
+Watson assures his readers that the killer in question is beyond the reach of the law [i.e. deceased] and that certain details have been disguised to hurt no one.

 Inspiration

 The character of Charles Augustus Milverton was based on a real blackmailer, Charles Augustus Howell.
 He was an art dealer who preyed upon an unknown number of people, including the artist Dante Gabriel Rossetti.
 Doyle's literary inspiration often came from his natural interest in crime, and he had no tolerance for predators.
 Howell died in 1890 in circumstances as strange as any of Doyle's novels: His body was found near a Chelsea public house with his throat posthumously slit, with a coin (variously reported as a sovereign or half-sovereign) in his mouth.
 The presence of the coin was understood to be a criticism of those guilty of slander.

-"The Adventure of Charles Augustus Milverton" was also inspired by the A. J. Raffles short story "Wilful Murder" by E. W. Hornung, according to Richard Lancelyn Green.
+"The Adventure of Charles Augustus Milverton" was also inspired by the A. J. Raffles short story "Wilful Murder" by E. W. Hornung (Doyle's brother-in-law), according to Richard Lancelyn Green.